-Your hearing care professional can activate a low battery indicator in your hearing instruments.
-The hearing instrument will reduce amplification and emit a beep signal if battery power gets too low.
+Your hearing care professional can set your hearing instrument to give an acoustical indication when the battery is reaching its end of life.
+The hearing instrument will reduce amplification and emit a melody if battery power gets too low.
 This signal will recur every 15 minutes until the hearing instrument automatically switches off.
-The low battery indicator can vary slightly, depending on the type of battery used.
 It is recommended that you keep spare batteries on hand.